It Bites: Map of the Past and archive releases – 2011–2018

 During 2011, Mitchell and Beck spent time writing for the next It Bites album.
 Later in the year, the album was recorded at Mitchell's own Outhouse Studios with a full band of Mitchell, Beck, Dalton and Pomeroy.
 In 2012, the band announced that the album would be called Map of the Past and that it would be a concept album – "inspired by the discovery of an old family photograph, Map of the Past is a highly personal journey that explores love, passion, jealousy, anger, remorse and loss through the eyes of a previous generation against the backdrop of Britain as it enters a new century and one of the most defining periods of its history."
 The album was released on 26 March 2012.

 It Bites continued to play and tour infrequently over the following years, despite the involvement of band members with other projects (notably John Mitchell with Lonely Robot).
 The last full band tour to date was in 2013, although Mitchell and Beck performed an acoustic duo house concert tour in 2014.

 Most band activity during this period was restricted to archive releases.
 In 2014, all of the albums from the band's period with Francis Dunnery as frontman were released in the boxset Whole New World – The Virgin Albums 1986–1991.
 In 2018, the band released another archive box set, Live in London, which contained full live recordings from three different concerts during the Dunnery era (recorded at the Marquee Club, the Astoria and Hammersmith Odeon).
-On 18 September 2018, while announcing to fans on Facebook that the pressing had now sold out, Bob Dalton also commented "once again I have been astounded by your unwavering loyalty to It Bites and only wish there was something else on the horizon to be able to offer you but as it stands, this is the final offering from us.
-I sincerely hope you enjoy the new (old) CDs and it was a pleasure creating this for you."